A complete diagnostic work-up for albinism includes a:

 - Physical exam

 - Comparison of your child's pigmentation to that of other family members

-A medical doctor specializing in vision and eye disorders (ophthalmologist) will conduct your child's eye exam.
+A medical doctor specializing in vision and eye disorders (ophthalmologist) should conduct your child's eye exam.
 The exam will include an assessment of potential nystagmus, strabismus and photophobia.
 The doctor will also use a device to visually inspect the retina and determine if there are signs of abnormal development.
-A test called an electroretinogram, which measures brain waves produced when light is shined into the eyes, can indicate the presence of misrouted optical nerves.
+A simple test can measure the brain waves produced when light or a reversing pattern is flashed into each eye.
+This can indicate the presence of misrouted optical nerves.

 If your child has only one eye impairment, such as nystagmus, another condition may be the cause.
-Disorders other than albinism may affect skin pigmentation, but these wouldn't cause all of the visual problems associated with albinism.
+Disorders other than albinism can affect skin pigmentation, but these don't cause all of the visual problems associated with albinism.

 - Gronskov K, et al. Oculocutaneous albinism.
 Orphanet Journal of Rare Diseases.
 2007;2:43.

 - Brodsky MC (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Dec.
 15, 2013.

 - Hand JL (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Dec.
 13, 2013.